gitouni/Targetless-LiDAR-camera-calibration/README.md

 # Step 2: Estimate image poses using OpenMVG

 Please ensure your OpenMVG has been installed propoerly before this step.
 SequentialSfM engine is suitable for this task empircally.
-To implement, please ensure you have properly installed this library and refer to `path/to/OpenMVG/build/software/SfM/SfM_SequentialPipeline.py`.
+To implement, please refer to `path/to/OpenMVG/build/software/SfM/SfM_SequentialPipeline.py`.
 After you finished this step, the resultant `sfm_data.json` can be found in the given directory with extrinsic matrices (poses to the world coordinate).

 <details>
  <summary> If you are a beginner of OpenMVG or need troubleshooting</summary>